sebastian-sampayo/Vehicle-Detection-Udacity/README.md

 ### Video Implementation

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
+The code for this step is contained in the file called `main.py`.
 Here's a
 [YouTube link to my video result](https://youtu.be/zxqPGv7t-no) and
 [here](./output_project_video.mp4)
 is a link to the .mp4 file.
-Both were produced using the original algorithm (not the HOG sub sampling one).
+Both were produced using the original algorithm (not the HOG sub sampling one) using the function `pipeline()` from lines 643 through 685 in file `utils.py`.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.